 First Year Experience

-Students participating in ACCESS have the opportunity to enroll in a specialized section of the First-Year Experience course, which is taught by the ACCESS program Director and staff.
+Students participating in ACCESS have the opportunity to enroll in a specialized section of the First-Year Experience course, which is taught by the ACCESS program Coordinator and staff.
 Many incoming first year students enroll for a section of this course, however the ACCESS section is specialized in that it will build on the information covered during ACCESS prep.

 Collaboration with Campus Resources